-It’s 11 a.m. in Atlanta on a chilly January morning with temperatures right above freezing.
+It’s 11 a.m. in Atlanta on an icy January morning with temperatures right above freezing.

 Jim Daily, CEO of advertising giant Teads, hops on and off of calls before his early afternoon tee time, making sure to get a round in before an afternoon full of meetings and emails.
 While his Air Jordan golf spikes are sure to make noise on this chilly day in Hot-lanta, the biggest buzz will be coming from his constantly vibrating cell phone as he circles the course.

-The steady stream of notifications customarily includes everything corporate calls to Google Calendar reminders.
+The steady stream of notifications customarily includes everything from corporate calls to Google Calendar reminders.

 But the majority of the messages come from Discord conversations amongst members of LinksDAO.

 Ideated over the latter weeks of 2021 and launched on January 1st, what’s dubbed as ‘the world’s greatest golf and leisure club’ lives as the convergence of the Metaverse and the Masters.
 By allowing the Crypto community to rewrite the rules of the country club, Web3 is instantly reimagining the Scottish sport from the 15th century in real time.

 “Me, Mike Dudas, and Chris Maddern are big believers in Web3 and Crypto,” Daily told Boardroom of LinksDAO’s founding team.
 “We were looking for ways to change the way that people see that space.”